Year 4

 Homework will follow the whole school schedule which includes: My Maths, Spelling Shed, sentences, reading and multiplication practice.

-Art of Sentence is set and returned every Monday
+Art of Sentence types set and returned every Monday

 Spellings set on Monday, tasks to be completed on EdShed